UCLALibrary/research-tips/_embeds/find-the-guides.markdown

 <ol class="tiplist">
 <li>Consider using more than one research guide to help you find interdisciplinary perspectives on your topic.</li>

-<li>Learn more about how to get the most out of research guides in this <a href="https://youtu.be/ilaW2DQekGA?list=PLV8eqWoGXke5D5bmwscUhow1RJKWZmMRZ" target="_blank">quick video.</a>
+<li>Learn how to get the most out of research guides in this <a href="https://youtu.be/ilaW2DQekGA?list=PLV8eqWoGXke5D5bmwscUhow1RJKWZmMRZ" target="_blank">quick video.</a>
 <!--
 <iframe width="100%" height="315" src="https://www.youtube.com/embed/ilaW2DQekGA?list=PLV8eqWoGXke5D5bmwscUhow1RJKWZmMRZ" frameborder="0" allowfullscreen></iframe>
 -->